tarwn/lessthandot-hugo/blogs/content/posts/2011-05-17-process-kills-developer-passion-and-kittens.md

 > Disaffected programmers write poor code, and poor code makes management add more process in an attempt to “make” their programmers write good code.
 That just makes morale worse, and so on.

 Yep, totally agree, and I think a lot of people would be willing to volunteer my experience with similar issues over the years.
-I do tend to go on….
+I do tend to go on....

 ## Right, you were solving this, weren't you?